Knot Basics

 The simplest non-trivial knot with 3 crossings.

-The crossing number is the minimum number of crossings in any diagram of the knot.
-It's a topological invariant - no matter how you deform the knot, you can't reduce the number of crossings below this minimum!
-The unknot has crossing number 0, the trefoil has crossing number 3.
+Key insight: The crossing number is the minimum number of crossings in any diagram of the knot.
+It is a topological invariant -- no matter how you deform the knot, you cannot reduce the number of crossings below this minimum.

 Before